First Sino-Japanese War: Occupation of the Pescadores Islands

 Even before the peace negotiations were set to begin at Shimonoseki, the Japanese had begun preparations for the capture of Taiwan.
 However, the first operation would be directed not against the island itself, but against the Pescadores Islands, which due to their strategic position off the west coast would become a stepping stone for further operations against the island.
-On March 6, a Japanese expeditionary force consisting of a reinforced infantry regiment with 2,800 troops and an artillery battery were embarked on five transports, and sailed from Ujina to Sasebo, arriving there three days later.
-On March 15, the five transports, escorted by seven cruisers and five torpedo boats of the 4th Flotilla, left Sasebo heading south.
-The Japanese fleet arrived at the Pescadores during the night of March 20, but encountered stormy weather.
-Due to the poor weather, the landings were postponed until March 23, when the weather cleared.
+On 6 March, a Japanese expeditionary force consisting of a reinforced infantry regiment with 2,800 troops and an artillery battery were embarked on five transports, and sailed from Ujina to Sasebo, arriving there three days later.
+On 15 March, the five transports, escorted by seven cruisers and five torpedo boats of the 4th Flotilla, left Sasebo heading south.
+The Japanese fleet arrived at the Pescadores during the night of 20 March, but encountered stormy weather.
+Due to the poor weather, the landings were postponed until 23 March, when the weather cleared.

-On the morning March 23, the Japanese warships began the bombardment of the Chinese positions around the port of Lizhangjiao.
-A fort guarding the harbor was quickly silenced.
+On the morning 23 March, the Japanese warships began the bombardment of the Chinese positions around the port of Lizhangjiao.
+A fort guarding the harbour was quickly silenced.
 At about midday, the Japanese troops began their landing.
 Unexpectedly, when the landing operation was underway, the guns of the fort once again opened fire, which caused some confusion among the Japanese troops.
 But they were soon silenced again after being shelled by the Japanese cruisers.
-By 2:00pm, Lizhangjiao was under Japanese control.
+By 14:00, Lizhangjiao was under Japanese control.
 After reinforcing the captured positions, the following morning, Japanese troops marched on the main town of Magong.
 The Chinese offered token resistance and after a short skirmish they abandoned their positions, retreating to nearby Xiyu Island.
-At 11:30am, the Japanese entered Magong, but as soon as they had taken the coastal forts in the town, they were fired upon by the Chinese coastal battery on Xiyu Island.
+At 11:30, the Japanese entered Magong, but as soon as they had taken the coastal forts in the town, they were fired upon by the Chinese coastal battery on Xiyu Island.
 The barrage went unanswered until nightfall, as the Chinese had destroyed all the guns at Magong before they retreated, and Japanese warships feared entering the strait between the Penghu and Xiyu Islands due to the potential threat posed by mines.
 However, it caused no serious casualties among the Japanese forces.
 During the night, a small naval gunnery crew of 30 managed to make one of the guns of the Magong coastal battery operational.
 At dawn, the gun began shelling the Chinese positions on Xiyu, but the Chinese guns did not respond.
 Subsequently, the Japanese crossed the narrow strait, reaching Xiyu, discovering that the Chinese troops had abandoned their positions during the night and escaped on board local vessels.